-But then on Easter Sunday, that was last week, that changed.
-There was a massive resurgence at my parish St. Joseph Mountain View.
-The place was filled and overflowing in a way I hadn’t seen in five years.
+But then on Easter Sunday that changed.
+There was a massive resurgence at my parish in North Carolina.
+The place was filled and overflowing in a way locals hadn’t seen in years.
 A very good development!

 That shows that people want to belong.
 That’s the first rule of teams and communities.
 People want to be connected to something larger.
 And the spirit journey will allow that.
 It’s a powerful faith.

 But that’s just the beginning.
 People also reconnect and need to be a part of a faith community or any group to stand out.
 That’s the second rule why people join groups.
 The third reason is they want to be connected to a deeper mystery and meaning.

 These last two – standing out and creating deeper context/meaning – have been elusive.
 And the biggest challenge of the Church.
 So there is work to be done to create these things.

 You have faith, I don’t doubt that.
 Your pilgrimage of the soul is not a linear proposition that just can be charted on a birth-to-death map.
 There is something more.
 We circle around the same area getting closer to the Holy Grail.
 You have to take the journey.
 You have to live in a new way, a circular movement through the forest of life.

 Psychology, science and technology are not enough.
 They’re interesting and relevant stories of the universe but on their own are insufficient.
 There has to be a deeper mythology of connecting it all together as you struggle on the way.

 Societies can’t survive on economies just as the Church can’t survive on doctrine.
 Don’t live your life for doctrine.
 Live for the soul journey.
 Now is the time for you to go deeper.
 That’s the call for each of us.